-Heather Gordon is the manager of the City of Vancouver Archives and is responsible for its day to day operations.
-She serves as the primary editor of AuthentiCity.
+Heather Gordon is the City Archivist for the City of Vancouver and serves as the primary editor of AuthentiCity.

 Sue Bigelow is a Digital Conservator who is responsible for the preservation of both analogue and digital holdings and for our digitization program.